Thinking of teaching English as a foreign language?

 What Certificate courses are available, and how long do they take?

 The Cambridge ESOL Certificate in English Language Teaching to Adults (CELTA) and the Trinity College London Certificate in Teaching English as a Foreign Language to Speakers of Other Languages (CertTESOL) are the most widely accepted entry-level qualifications for ELT teachers.
 Courses usually last four weeks.

 Visit the websites of Cambridge English Language Assessment and Trinity College London to see the full lists of centres running their certificate courses.

-Or use the English UK course search to find member centres running teacher training courses.
+Or use the English UK course finder to discover member centres running teacher training courses.
 Search for course type 'Examination preparation courses' and then from the 'option' box select the relevant exam.